 What to Consider When Thinking of an Alternative Chair Back

-By now, you are probably rearing to get at your furniture so you can get creative and make unique chair backs that will wow your friends and family when they visit.
+By now, you are probably rearing to get at your furniture to get creative and make unique chair backs that will wow your friends and family when they visit.
 Before you rush out and raid the local haberdashery store, there are a few things to consider:

 - Choose Pretty But Functional